|

 in natural history led him to name and describe several species of

-birds, and have several named after him.
+birds, and have several named for him.
 His father was Frederik Ludvig

 in 1853-1854 as the leader of a 2000-mile-long sheep drive accompanied